taqtiqa/jlenv-cookbook/README.md

 jlenv_system_install 'foo' do
-  git_url # URL of the plugin repo you want to checkout git_ref # Optional: Git reference to checkout update_rbenv # Optional: Keeps the git repo up to date end
+  git_url # URL of the plugin repo you want to checkout git_ref # Optional: Git reference to checkout update_jlenv # Optional: Keeps the git repo up to date end
 ```